Selkirk Sport - We Are Pickleball

 Whether you want to install your own official home court or use simple tools like tape and portable nets, it’s important to learn the proper court dimensions, so you can create a legal court.

-Overall court dimensions
+Overall pickleball court dimensions

 Pickleball, like tennis, is played on a rectangular court.
 However, pickleball courts are smaller in dimension, making the sport more accessible.